What hiring managers actually look for

 Not including SQL prominently

-SQL is the #1 required skill in data analyst job postings.
-If it's buried in a long skills list, the ATS might miss it.
+SQL is the most requested skill in data analyst job postings.
+If it is buried in a long skills list, the ATS might miss it.
 Put it first in your technical skills section.

 Ignoring the business context of your analyses

-Hiring managers don't care that you wrote a complex CTEthey care that it solved a business problem.
+Hiring managers do not care that you wrote a complex CTE, they care that it solved a business problem.
 Every technical bullet should include who used the output and what decision it informed.

 Including coursework projects without labeling them